 With plenty of free activities and exhibitions available across the UK, you’ll be able to make the most of your time away at absolutely no cost at all.
 Why not follow a country trail near to where you’re staying, for example?
 Or perhaps venture to some nearby ruins or a historical site?
 Research costless activities before you set off on holiday, and you’ll be able to plan a more cost-effective staycation.

-Are you financially prepared for summer?
+Are you financially prepared for fall?
 Thanks to our tips, you can reply to this question with a resounding “yes”.
 What’s to stop you from enjoying the best — and cheapest — summer of your life?